g-insana/ett_ms/README.md

 # ett_ms
-Early terminated trasnscripts and missing proteins reflect artifacts in bacterial proteomes (code for the analysis and figures of the manuscript)
+## Early terminated transcripts and missing proteins reflect artifacts in bacterial proteomes
+(code for the analysis and figures of the manuscript)

 # Abstract